On the $p$-adic theory of local models: Nearby cycles of étale sheaves

 The following would be a natural reinforcement of the previous proposition to also preserving perversity.
 For schemes, nearby cycles always preserve perversity \cite[Lemma 6.3]{HS21}.
 In our setting, this is not immediate and would transport Gaitsgory's central functor \cite{Gai01} to the $p$-adic context.

 \begin{conjecture} For every $A\in \D(\Hk_{G,C},\Lambda)$, the $\Lambda$-flat central sheaf $\Psi_\calG(A) \in \D(\Hk_{\calG,\bar{k}},\Lambda)^{\on{bd},\on{ula}}$ is perverse. \end{conjecture}

 By a combination of \Cref{ULAness_nearby_cycles} and \Cref{nearby_cycles_central}, we know that \Cref{conjecture_perversity_nearby_cycles} holds true whenever $\calG_{\breve{O}}$ is special parahoric.
 Also, using the representability in \Cref{SW_conjecture_intro} and a comparison with schematic nearby cycles (see \cite[Proposition 27.6.]{Sch17}), the conjecture holds true whenever $\mu$ is minuscule.
-In general, we lack tools to verify \Cref{conjecture_perversity_nearby_cycles} -- shifted constant terms appear to be insufficient -- but one still expects some form of Artin vanishing to hold in this very particular context of the Hecke stack.
+In general, we lack tools to verify \Cref{conjecture_perversity_nearby_cycles} -- the shifted constant term functor appears to be insufficient -- but one still expects some form of Artin vanishing to hold in this very particular context of the Hecke stack.